sul-dlss/lyber-core/README.md

 Create a class that derives from `LyberCore::Robots::Robot`

 * In the intializeer, call `super` with the repository, workflow name, step name
-* Your class `process_item` method will perform the actual work.
-The `@druid` instance variable will contain the druid for the job
+* Your class `#perform` method will perform the actual work, with `druid` passed in as the one and only argument

 ```ruby
 module Accession